-Another home improvement financing option is a cash-out refinance.
+Another one of your options for financing a remodel is a cash-out refinance.
 Like a home equity loan, this also provides a lump sum payment and usually comes with fixed interest rates.
 But a cash out refinance isn’t a second mortgage.
 This is a new home loan that replaces your existing mortgage, and is valued at more than you owe on your house.
 That difference is the “cash out” portion, which goes to you.

 In order to qualify, you must have equity built up in your house, and the cash-out amounts are limited to 80% to 90% of that equity.
 Here’s how it works…

 Your home is currently valued at $900,000, and your mortgage balance is $200,000.
 That means you have $700,000 of equity in your home.
 Instead of refinancing as much as 90% of that balance, you decide to opt for 50% instead.
 As a result, your new refinanced loan is for $550,000, which includes the existing $200,000 balance plus 50% of the equity, amounting to $350,000.
 At the closing, you receive a lump sum of $350,000 to fund your home renovations.

 - Access to lump sum payment.

 - Interest may be deductible in some cases